ckdextergames/Icarus_mods/README.md

 Level 3?
 Ha!
 You can't handle level 3...
 Seriously, be prepared.
 There will be TONS of crazed quadrapeds ready to attack at every turn.
 Ya been warned.

+Notes:

+A. This mod only impacts Hard Mode prospects and open world.
+If there's a lot of popular demand, I could consider making different versions for medium or super hard, but for now, it's just for Hard.
+I don't recommend using this mod for playing any other level.

-Note: This mod doesn't specifically alter Horde Mode Waves.
+B. This mod doesn't specifically alter Horde Mode waves.
 For that, I'd suggest Semac's mods.

+C. Yes, especially for level 3, there may be some bears spawning in trees.
+Enjoy.

 Good hunting!